kivy/python-for-android/doc/source/recipes.rst

 recipe is necessary to use of Python modules with no compiled components; these are installed automaticaly via pip.

+Recipes can now be defined in a separate pip package so specific versions can be installed and removed via pip.
+These use the ``p4a_recipe`` entry_point.
+See details on how to create a recipe this way below.

 If you are new to building recipes, it is recommended that you first read all of this page, at least up to the Recipe reference documentation.
 The different recipe sections include a number of